zshall/keymaster/README.md

 * Finish test suite

-Keymaster is (c) 2011-2013 Thomas Fuchs and may be freely distributed under the MIT license.
+Original work is (c) 2011-2013 Thomas Fuchs and may be freely distributed under the MIT license.
+See the `MIT-LICENSE` file.

+Updated work is (c) 2021 Cukmekerb and may be freely distributed under the MIT license.
 See the `MIT-LICENSE` file.